 - Ensuring that we do more towards a carbon-neutral future with a renewed focus on the ‘green agenda’ in our new corporate plan.
 Read our sustainability strategy here.

 - Helping improve employment prospects for people in our communities through initiatives of our co-owned training provider, Access Training, or the East Midlands Ella Forum.

 - Supporting and encouraging our staff to help local communities through charitable giving and our own match-funding scheme.

-The East Midlands has faced many social and economic challenges, even before the Covid-19 pandemic.
+The East Midlands has faced many social and economic challenges, even before the Covid-19 pandemic and recent cost of living crisis.
 We want to play our part, not just in rebuilding after the pandemic, but in helping to address disadvantage and inequality across the region.
 To do this we want to forge new partnerships with other organisations that share our vision – including housing providers, local authorities and town councils, education and voluntary services and communities themselves.

 To find our more about how we can join forces, please email email@example.com.